 Here is another thing.
 GHK content is highest in the young and declines with aging.
 In men aged 20-25yo, average plasma GHK was found to be 200µg/L but in men aged 60-80yo, levels were only at 80µg/L (Pickart et al. 2015b).
 This natural decline with aging may in part explain why adding GHK back to the skin can reverse signs of aging.

 Synergy is a really important concept to us here at Maelove.
 It’s how we make non-irritating and gentle formulas that still work very well.
-We avoid ingredients that work well but are toxic or have harsh side effects.
-Instead, we opt for ingredients that are safe and gentle but still work, and combine them with other ingredients they synergize with in order to get to that higher level of efficacy.
+We avoid ingredients that work well but have harsh side effects (hydroquinone is a good example of this).

 We think Matrixyl 3000 is the standout in this class.
 First, because GHK is the best studied and naturally found signal peptide with the most unbiased scientific studies supporting it.
 Second, because Matrixyl 3000 boosts GHK performance through synergy with another peptide.
 Finally, Matrixyl 3000 performs well in clinical trials.